SAP-samples/teched2025-AI166/exercises/ex5/README.md

 ## Summary

-You’ve now seen how J4C can help administrators take advantage of product features to meet evolving business requirements.
+You’ve now seen how Joule for Consultants can help administrators take advantage of product features to meet evolving business requirements.

 ## Navigation